Looking for property in Mexico?

 At the beginning, we strongly suggest that you seek legal assistance to navigate the property acquisition process.
 Why is this necessary?
 Like any foreign country, Mexico has its own unique processes and procedures, which can sometimes be a bit challenging to navigate.

 Our role as your trust and real estate attorneys is to be your guides, ensuring a smooth and efficient journey to your new property.
-We can also help you choose a real estate agency or help you with doing things your way if needed.
-As a bilingual law firm, we've helped numerous American and Canadian citizens own a piece of land in the beautiful Riviera Maya.
+From drafting initial agreements to conducting thorough contract reviews, we make sure every detail aligns with your interests.
+We can also help you choose a real estate agency or assist you with doing things your way if needed.

-Every country has its own laws, and one of the first questions foreigners ask is, 'Can I, as a citizen of another country, own real estate in Mexico?'
+Every country has its own laws, and one of the first questions foreigners ask is, "Can I, as a citizen of another country, own real estate in Mexico?"
 The answer is yes.
 As part of North America and located in proximity to the United States, Mexico has seen many American citizens purchasing real estate over the years, from Cabo San Lucas to Cancun.
 But how did they do it?

 Acquiring Real Estate as a Foreigner in Mexico